Continuing professional development

 Elements of this programme will be delivered with key partners to provide you with the opportunity to engage with a range of Gaelic speakers and to experience Gaelic-speaking communities and environments.
 Our partners include:

-• Gaelic Books Council who will facilitate a weekly book club and variety of events with well-known authors.
+• Gaelic Books Council who will facilitate a weekly book club and events with well-known authors.

 Course structure